Microsoft AI Technologies Reference

 Agent 365 {: .tech-heading }

-When to use: Centralize identity, registry, and guardrails for agents that span M365 and Azure surfaces; pair with Foundry/Agent Service or Copilot Studio for runtime.
+When to use: Establish identity, registry, and governance for cross-platform agents while piloting early Agent 365 capabilities; pair with Copilot Studio or Microsoft Foundry runtimes for execution.

 Sources: